caseware/jupyterlab-docker/README.md

 ## Running

-### Launch with Docker Run

 Run the following command to launch the container:
 - `docker run -v /path/to/your/host/notebooks:/app -p 8888:8888 jupyterlab-docker`

-### Launch with Docker Compose
-- `docker-compose up`
+Alternatively, a sample `docker-compose.yml` file is given for reference.

-In either case, the container is now running and a number of messages will be printed to the terminal.
+Once the container is running, a number of messages will be printed to the terminal.
 This will include a security token required to access JupyterLab in your browser.
 An example of the security token is provided, though yours will look slightly different: `http://(127.0.0.1):8888/?token=ed7a8cdaa38838e31f7d4a03145c97fa8ea88f92b4bc35a3`.